Jss-on/PopplerShot/README.md

 ## License

-[Insert your license information here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Developer

+**Jession Diwangan** - *Main Developer*
+📧 Email: jessiondiwangan@gmail.com

 ## Support

-For issues, questions, or contributions, please [insert contact/issue information here].
+For issues, questions, or contributions, please contact:
+- **Email**: jessiondiwangan@gmail.com
+- **Issues**: Create an issue in this repository

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request or reach out with suggestions and improvements.

 ---